V-251 Tube Microphone Kit

 The V-251 Microphone is a recreation of the most famous female vocal microphone in history, the Telefunken ElaM 251.

 We have implemented it with the best parts on the market: US-made, film-and-foil input and output capacitors, a selected low-noise 6072 tube from Russia, and a custom-wound T-14 transformer.
 The result is a stunning single-triode tube mic that rivals the performance of multi-thousand dollar commercial microphones.

 What's in the kit?

 We provide everything you'll need to build a modern recreation of the Telefunken ElaM 251:

-- Complete metalwork.
+Complete metalwork.
 We provide the mic body, chassis, and grille.
 The brass body has a matte black finish.
 Switch markings are engraved for durability.

 - Custom circuit boards.
 We designed these in-house and manufacture them in the US with DIY in mind.
 We use high quality two-layer boards with clear silkscreen markings and reasonably sized solder pads.